Advertisement

 The underlying idea was straightforward: if the number of deletions exceeded the remaining electoral gap, then the deletions may have had the capacity to influence the final result.

 According to our analysis, in 31 of these 36 seats, non-death deletions were higher than the remaining gap the BJP needed to close.
-When all deletions (including the deaths) were considered, the number rose to 33 seats.
+When all deletions (including deaths) were considered, the number rose to 33 seats.

-For instance, Karandighi, the AITC had won the seat in 2021 by nearly 37,000 votes.
-In 2026, not only did the BJP make the margin up, it won the seat by almost 20,000 votes.
-That implies a relative swing of almost 57,000 votes in the BJP’s favor between the two elections.
-In order to just win the seat, based on the 2021 result, the BJP required that the sum of its gain and the AITC’s loss added up to more than 37,000 votes.
-Between 2021 and 2026, the BJP gained roughly 17,000 votes in this seat.
-If we assume that all of AITC’s loss is to be attributed to non-death SIR deletions, then in any situation where the number of non-death SIR deletions is higher than the deficit of 20,000 votes (37,000-17,000) makes this a contentious seat.
-Indeed, Karandighi witnessed over 44,000 non-death deletions, which makes it a problematic seat, under the assumption that a big majority of the deleted votes were supposed to be affiliated with the AITC.
+Indeed, Karandighi witnessed over 44,000 non-death deletions, which makes it a problematic seat under the assumption that a large majority of the deleted votes were affiliated with the AITC.
 If, however, this assumption is relaxed, the analysis changes.
-For instance, if a larger chunk of deletions happened among pro-BJP voters, then it is possible that the BJP’s victory margin in 2026 may, in fact, have been much higher in the absence of deletions.
-In that case, the margin would have been different even though the winning party would have remained the same (BJP).
+For instance, if a larger share of deletions occurred among pro-BJP voters, then it is possible that the BJP’s victory margin in 2026 may, in fact, have been much higher in the absence of deletions.
+In that case, the margin would have been different even though the winning party would have remained the same (the BJP).

 Was it enough to alter the mandate?
 No.

-The analysis makes it difficult to argue that SIR alone handed Bengal to the BJP.
+The analysis makes it difficult to argue that the SIR alone handed Bengal to the BJP.
 At the same time, the data also makes it difficult to dismiss the issue outright.

-Tiwari points out one of the overlooked parts of the SIR debate.
-“The actual story is in additions, not deletions,” he said.
-And existing data suggests that analysis of deletions may not be sufficient.
-Let’s take the case of Karandighi again.
+Take the case of Karandighi again.
 In 2021, the constituency had 2.62 lakh electors.
 That rose to 2.78 lakh electors by 2024.
 In 2026, however, the number dropped to 2.31 lakh voters.

-According to Tiwari's analysis, when compared to the 2021 Assembly election, the number of electors increased in 47 constituencies.
+According to Tiwari’s analysis, compared to the 2021 Assembly election, the number of electors increased in 47 constituencies.
 Of these 47 seats, the BJP won 44, an overwhelming strike rate that, he argued, complicates the narrative that SIR-driven deletions alone powered the party’s victory.
-This, of course, does not discount the fact that even a single vote that is denied without the right reason comes with big social and human costs, and is, therefore, unacceptable.
-At the same time, all deletions targeted at reducing voter fraud should be unambiguously supported.

-“The only foolproof process is a biometric-enabled electoral system,” he suggested, adding that digitisation should ensure that duplicate entries, deaths and address changes are automatically reflected in voter rolls.
+“The only foolproof process is a biometric-enabled electoral system,” he suggested, adding that digitisation should ensure that duplicate entries, deaths, and address changes are automatically reflected in voter rolls.

 The story was a collaboration with Kartikeya Batra, an Assistant Professor of Economics at Azim Premji University (Bengaluru).
 He holds a PhD in Economics from the University of Maryland (College Park) and a Masters in International Affairs and Policy from the Fletcher School at Tufts University.
 His research is primarily focused on developing countries, and spans the areas of Growth and Development, Political Economy, Institutions, and Public Policy.